tkeskita/unstructured_grids/README.md

 of 3D volume meshes composed of arbitrary polyhedron cells (a.k.a [3D unstructured grids](https://en.wikipedia.org/wiki/Unstructured_grid)).
 Editing includes tasks like moving of selected vertices, and assigning selected boundary faces to named patches.
+The user of the add-on is assumed to know Blender modelling and material systems on a basic level.

 ## Features and Limitations